nponiros/sync_server/README.md

 npm test
 ```

 The last command will run the integration tests for the server.
-The integration tests will start a [test server](./test/test_server.js) on port 8080 so make sure that port if not in use before running the tests.
+The integration tests will start a [test server](./test/test_server.js) on port 8080 so make sure that the port is not in use before running the tests.
 The server will be stopped automatically after the tests are through.
-Coverage results for the unit tests can be found in the coverage directory.

 ## Contributing